gmihaila/hpc_gateway/jupyterhub/README.md

 ## Setup folders:
 * Follow [this](https://jupyterhub.readthedocs.io/en/0.7.2/getting-started.html#folders-and-file-locations).
+* `/opt/jupyterhub` for python environemnts.
+* `/opt/jupyterhub/etc/jupyterhub/` for all configuration files.
 * `/srv/jupyterhub` for all security and runtime files.
-* `/etc/jupyterhub` for all configuration files.
 * `/var/log` for log files.
-* `/cm/share/utils/PYTHON` for python environemnts.

 ## Install JupyterHub and JupyterLab from the ground up: